Co-op & Internship

 Course Load While on Co-op

 Full-time undergraduate students completing a full-time co-op placement may register for two courses in addition to their co-op course.
 Undergraduate students who are part-time or working in a part-time co-op arrangement may take as many credits as approved by your academic advisor, up to the limit set by the university.
-Cooperative Education places no additional course load limitations on graduate students.
+Graduate students can register for a maximum of twelve (12) credits including the co-op course.

 Impact on Financial Aid